MikeHopley/ftl-ships-strategy/index.md

 * Engines-2 immediately
 * Save scrap for buying crew (ideally an Engi)

-If you don't find crew, consider buying a weapon instead.
+If you don’t find crew, consider buying a weapon instead.
 One-power weapons are particularly good, because you can use them immediately.
 A Small Bomb lets you disable enemy weapons (or medbays).
 An Ion Blast is cheap and lets you attack Zoltan ships.

 The boarding drone will eventually kill any automated ship, unless it lands in an isolated piloting room.
 That means it can kill 90% of automated ships, unless they are running away.
-With an upgraded teleporter, this becomes 100% with the help of your Mantis, but it's not worth 30 early-game scrap.
+With an upgraded teleporter, this becomes 100% with the help of your Mantis, but it’s not worth 30 early-game scrap.

-Don't hesitate to spend drone parts when fights look dangerous.
+Don’t hesitate to spend drone parts when fights look dangerous.
 Your boarding drone is not just for automated ships.
 A rapid crew-kill can be your best defence.

 Precise venting helps against solar flares or fire-lighting weapons.
 Just before the fire starts, have no oxygen in the bottom-left corner, and switch off O2; but also close the doors.
-[Repairing O2 is possible](https://www.youtube.com/watch?v=J47ENy6-CAM&t=1m22s) even in a fully-vented ship, providing you have medbay-2: you'll need to run relays, and the timing is very tight.
+[Repairing O2 is possible](https://www.youtube.com/watch?v=J47ENy6-CAM&t=1m22s) even in a fully-vented ship, providing you have medbay-2: you’ll need to run relays, and the timing is very tight.

 Have the pilot Mantis move to the teleporter during the FTL jump, and start the other Mantis in sensors.
 This delays boarding by under 2 seconds, and in some trickier situations sensor information can stop you sending crew on a suicide mission.
 When completely safe, destroy systems for surrender offers (as low as 1 hull).

 Your defences are strong, but not quite as strong as they appear.
 The defence drone is [unreliable at protecting shields and drones](https://i.imgur.com/qSlV6gW.jpg).
 You only have one spare system slot, so get cloaking or hacking.
 Probably hacking, which allows you to kill the flagship crew easily.

-Mantis Pheromones is nice to have while you're still boarding with two crew, but when you fill up the teleporter it becomes less relevant.
+Mantis Pheromones is nice to have while you’re still boarding with two crew, but when you fill up the teleporter it becomes less relevant.
 Fine to keep or sell.

 ### Balance Mod

-Piloting-2 is 25 scrap instead of 20, so I'd probably take engines-3 first.
+Piloting-2 is 25 scrap instead of 20, so I’d probably take engines-3 first.

 Auto-assaults no longer appear in sector 1, so the boarding drone can kill 95% of automated ships there.

 ## Mantis C

 Shields-3, shields-4, then look for weapons.
-If you're still low on crew in the mid-game, buy some.
+If you’re still low on crew in the mid-game, buy some.

 Start the Mantis in the teleporter.
 Walk the Engi pilot to sensors during the FTL jump (force them to go the bottom route), and the Lanius from weapons to the teleporter (so the teleporter stays oxygenated).
 This gives you sensor information, and lets you board as fast as possible with either two or three crew.
 When completely safe, destroy systems for surrender offers (as low as 1 hull).

 The Lanius cannot use the medical airlock, so try to limit damage to them or get them killed off just before the fight ends.
 Remember that the Engi can board too.
 Boarding with 3 crew can often disable clone/medbays without spending missiles.

 The Stun Bomb and Lockdown Bomb are "bad" weapons, but reliable as boarding support.
-Either can get the job done, so it's safe to sell one early.
+Either can get the job done, so it’s safe to sell one early.
 The Stun Bomb is generally more useful; with good timing, you can stun enemy crew and avoid stunning your own, while also disabling a weapon or drone.

 However, using both bombs together enables some clever tactics.
 Sometimes you can board and Lockdown weapons at the same time, making the pilot leave in time to drop evasion.
 Before the Lockdown wears off, Stun Bomb the crew trying to break in.
-Lockdown lasts for 12 seconds and the stun lasts 15, so your crew have up to 27 seconds unmolested in the weapons room; that's enough to break 4 weapons levels.
+Lockdown lasts for 12 seconds and the stun lasts 15, so your crew have up to 27 seconds unmolested in the weapons room; that’s enough to break 4 weapons levels.
 Your Mantis will start suffocating after about 14 seconds, and will die 15 seconds later.

-Although it's possible to break weapons in this way, it's usually faster to board immediately and kill the crew.
+Although it’s possible to break weapons in this way, it’s usually faster to board immediately and kill the crew.
 Use your sensor information to help decide.

-Mantis Pheromones is nice to have while you're still (mostly) boarding with two crew, but less relevant once your teleporter is full.
+Mantis Pheromones is nice to have while you’re still (mostly) boarding with two crew, but less relevant once your teleporter is full.
 Fine to keep or sell.

 [Defence drones cover this ship poorly](https://i.imgur.com/QALokZf.jpg): shields and weapons are vulnerable.